 Indiana State Law has identified the Indiana State Police as the agency responsible for enforcing the Federal Motor Carrier Safety Regulations (FMCSRs) and the Hazardous Materials Regulations (HMRs).
-The Indiana State Police (ISP) have been designated by the Governor of the state of Indiana as the lead agency to participate in the Motor Carrier Safety Assistance Program (MCSAP) and has been since the program's inception.
+The Indiana State Police (ISP) has been designated by the Governor of the State of Indiana as the lead agency to participate in the Motor Carrier Safety Assistance Program (MCSAP) and has been since the program's inception.

 MCSAP funds are used by the Indiana State Police (ISP) within the Commercial Vehicle Enforcement Division (CVED).
-ISP-CVED utilizes the MCSAP Grant funds for salaries, fringe benefits, equipment purchases, training, and technology needed for the division to conduct its program activities.
-These activities consist of inspections, commercial vehicle traffic enforcement, compliance reviews, safety audits and education for carriers and drivers.
+ISP-CVED utilizes the MCSAP Grant funds for salaries, fringe benefits, supplies, equipment, training, and technology needed for the division to conduct its program activities.
+These activities consist of inspections, commercial vehicle traffic enforcement, compliance reviews, safety audits, and education for carriers and drivers.

 ISP-CVED is comprised of both Commercial Vehicle Enforcement Officers (CVEO) and Motor Carrier Inspectors (MCI).
 The CVEO's are law enforcement officers (troopers) with full police powers.
-MCI's are authorized to enforce Federal Motor Carrier Safety and Hazardous Materials Regulations, conduct size and weight enforcement, enforce state laws pertaining to credentialing and licensing of commercial motor carriers and drivers.
+MCI's are authorized to enforce Federal Motor Carrier Safety and Hazardous Materials Regulations, conduct size and weight enforcement, and enforce state laws pertaining to credentialing and licensing of commercial motor carriers and drivers.
 Statutorily, MCI's are considered law enforcement officers capable of conducting limited non- moving traffic enforcement.

-Currently, police personnel consist of one (1) Major, Captain, Lieutenant, First Sergeant, who are all funded by the MCSAP grant at 85%.
-Indiana also has twelve (12) Sergeants, and sixty two (62) Troopers.
-Two (2) of the Sergeants and Five (5) of the Troopers are funded by the MCSAP grant at 85% due to the fact that their primary job function is supervising the Compliance Review and New Entrant Safety Audit squads.
-Indiana also funds one (1) Sergeant at 85% as the training and grant administrator and one (1) Sergeant is funded at 50% as the school bus administrator.
+Currently, police personnel consist of one (1) Major, (1) Captain, (1) First Sergeant, and two (2) Lieutenants who are all funded by the MCSAP grant at 85%.
+Indiana also has thirteen (13) Sergeants, and fifty-six (56) Troopers.

+FY 2022 Update: Two (2) of the Sergeants are funded by the MCSAP grant at 85% since their primary job function is supervising the Compliance Review and New Entrant Safety Audit squads.
+Indiana also funds two (2) Sergeants at 85%; one as the training administrator and the other as the grant administrator/Title VI officer.
+One (1) Sergeant is funded at 50% as the school bus administrator.
 The remaining eight (8) Sergeants are funded at 50% by the MCSAP grant.

-Six (6) Troopers conduct compliance reviews and are funded by the MCSAP grant at 85%.
-Forty one (41) Troopers are funded at 50% and twenty one (21) Troopers are funded at 15% because their primary responsibility is with the State's School Bus inspection program.
+FY 2022 Update: Four (4) Troopers conduct compliance reviews and are funded by the MCSAP grant at 85%.
+Thirty-six (36) Troopers are funded at 60% and twenty (20) Troopers are funded at 15%, because their primary responsibility is with the State's School Bus inspection program.

-MCI staffing consists of one (1) Administrator who is funded at 85% along with one (1) Assistant Administrator.
-Four (4) District Coordinators, and forty two (42) Motor Carrier Inspectors who are funded at 50%.
-One (1) District Coordinators is responsible for all technology support as well as the States data quality management and is funded at 85%.
-Six (6) of the Motor Carrier Inspectors dedicate their time to New Entrant Safety Audits and their salaries along with their fringe benefits will be billed towards the grant at 85%.
-The remaining thirty six (36) MCI's are funded at 50%, due to having the responsibility of operating the State's inspection facilities, conducting size and weight enforcement.
+MCI staffing consists of the following: one (1) Administrator who is funded at 85%, one (1) Zone Coordinator who is funded at 85%, four (4) District Coordinators, and thirty (30) Motor Carrier Inspectors who are funded at 50%.
+One (1) additional District Coordinators is responsible for all technology support as well as the States data quality management and is funded at 85%.
+Five (5) of the Motor Carrier Inspectors dedicate their time to New Entrant Safety Audits and their salaries along with their fringe benefits will be billed towards the grant at 85%.

+FY 2022 Update: The remaining thirty (30) MCl's who are funded at 60%, have the responsibility of operating the State's inspection facilities and conducting size/weight enforcement along with completing DOT inspections.